-The resource goal identified for humpback chub is to "meet humpback chub recovery goals including maintaining a self-sustaining population, spawning habitat, and aggregations in the humpback chub's natural range in the Colorado River and its tributaries below the Glen Canyon Dam" (EIS Section 1.4).
+The resource goal identified for humpback chub is to "meet humpback chub recovery goals including maintaining a self-sustaining population, spawning habitat, and aggregations in the humpback chub's natural range in the Colorado River and its tributaries below the Glen Canyon Dam" (DEIS Section 1.4).
 The humpback chub population submodel was used to calculate an estimate of the number of adult (i.e., >200 mm total length) humpback chub that would be present in the aggregation associated with the Little Colorado River for each year of a 20-year simulation period.
-In order to evaluate and compare the potential for alternatives and long-term strategies to lead to extinction or improvement of the humpback chub that would occur during each 20-year simulation period was used as the performance metric.
+In order to evaluate and compare the potential for alternatives and long-term strategies to lead to extinction or improvement of the humpback chub population in the Grand Canyon, the modeled minimum number of adult humpback chub that would occur during each 20-year simulation period was used as the performance metric.